 How fast can bamboo grow?
 That depends on the species.
 The Spruce explains that one of the easiest ways to identify bamboo is by its reproductive tendencies.

 Clumping bamboo is the less invasive version of the plant.
 In other words, this is the type of bamboo that politely stays where you plant it.
 Its roots form a mass, and it grows in tight clusters.
 According to Shweeash Bamboo, this is a slow spreader that requires little maintenance.
 Bamboo Garden says that the roots develop in a U-shape.
 Underground, the buds will turn upward, creating new shoots next to the existing ones.
 They’ll only spread outward a few inches each year, but they’ll gain about 1 to 2 feet in height.

 Running bamboo is the unrestrained party animal of the species.
 It won’t stay put.
 Running bamboo expands by sending out rhizomes.
 This horizontal root system allows the plant to spread quickly.
 Running bamboo is considered to be incredibly invasive.
 HGTV reports that Fishpole bamboo roots can travel up to 20 feet underground.
 You may want to avoid planting this type of bamboo, especially if you don’t want dirty looks from your neighbors.

 How long does it take bamboo to grow?
 Running bamboo grows 3 to 5 feet every year.

 Where Can You Grow Bamboo?

-You don’t need to live in a tropical rainforest to grow bamboo in your garden.
+You don’t need to live in a tropical rainforest to grow and create a bamboo backyard.
 Mother Earth News says that most bamboo types grow well in the southern United States, along the Gulf Coast from Georgia to Texas and on the West Coast.
 However, many people grow the ornamental plant throughout the country.

 What Type Of Bamboo Should You Buy?